Odrec/deep_doc_class/README.md

     The default file is 'preprocessing_data/features/features.json'.
 If you don't use this argument the existing default file will be ovewritten.

-    -rf: parameter used to specify the result predictions file.
-If the file doesn't exist it will be created.
+    -rf: parameter used to specify the result predictions file (with json extension).
+Two files will be created, one json and one csv.
+If the files don't exist they will be created.
+The default files if this parameter is not specified are '../predictions/prediction.json' and '../predictions/predictions.csv'.
-    The default file if this parameter is not specified is '../predictions/prediction.json'.
-If you don't use this argument the existing default file will be ovewritten.
+    If you don't use this argument the existing default files will be ovewritten.

     -preprocess_only: parameter used if you want to extract and save preprocessing data only.